 The email itself needs to be concise as professionals don’t have a ton of time to read and reply to emails.
-It needs just one font and one colour.
-And try to avoid including links or else spam filters may flag your email.
+It needs just one font and one color.
+And try to avoid including links, or else spam filters may flag your email.

 So make the opening line specific to each person.
 Use their name, but then mention something specific about them and their career in the first 1-2 sentences.
 This shows them you did your research and you’re interested in them.